-After a specific diagnosis is made using x-rays or ultrasound, it can then be determined if shockwave will be a beneficial treatment.
+Shockwave is most effective when targeted to treat an area with a confirmed diagnosis.
 The procedure takes about 10-20 min and is performed under mild sedation.
 Most injuries require a series of three treatments performed about 2-3 weeks apart.
-This may vary depending on the injury, severity and chronicity.
-Shockwave can also benefit horses during a competition season or as part of a physiotherapy/rehabilitation protocol.
+This may vary depending on the type of injury, the severity of the problem and whether the injury is new or chronic.
+Shockwave can also benefit horses during a competitive season or as part of a physiotherapy rehabilitation protocol.

 Shockwave is routinely used for: